gohugoio/hugo/docs/content/overview/quickstart.md

 your browser.
 Hugo is so fast, that the new site will be there before you can look at the browser in most cases.

-Change and save this file..
+Change and save this file.
 Notice what happened in your terminal.

     Change detected, rebuilding site